The lonely sprint

 Next: /sprint-start 02-beta-p1-2

-The point is not the layout.
-It is that "where am I?" never means scrolling the chat.
-It means one slash command, four data sources, one screen.
-Dependency enforcement lives in the plan too: Sprint 11 (cutover) has requires: sprint-03 (data migration); Sprint 30 (final E2E) has requires: sprint-12..29.
-Trying to start out of order triggers a confirmation prompt.
+Dependency rules live in the plan too.
+Sprint 11 (cutover) has requires: sprint-03 (data migration).
+Sprint 30 (final E2E) has requires: sprint-12..29.
+Try to start out of order and a confirmation prompt fires.
 The plan refuses to be ignored quietly.

 Wrapping generic PDCA in project context